← Back to Recipes

 5. 5

-Pour in the kidney beans with their chili sauce, the drained mixed beans, and the chopped tomatoes.
+Pour in the kidney beans with their chili sauce, the drained mixed beans, the chopped tomatoes, and vegetable broth.
 Stir everything together thoroughly to combine.

 6. 6